CSC403: Syllabus

 Deadlines are generally not individually negotiable.
 First of all, this course moves very fast and covers a lot of ground, so you will want to keep up with the material.
 Secondly, I want to get you feedback on your assignments quickly, so you can use that feedback as you study.
 And finally, I cannot keep up with grading multiple students' late assignments - it becomes very time consuming to context switch back to previous assignments.

-Since I drop one quiz and at least one homework assignment, you are covered if you miss an assignment due to unforseen circumstances.
-Under no circumstances can deadlines be extended without working with the Dean of Students' office (see Absence Notifications below).
+Since I drop one quiz and two homework assignments, you are covered if you miss an assignment due to unforseen circumstances.

 Policies [10/11]